 The Epsilon-Delta Definition

-To provide a more rigorous explanation, we can delve into the epsilon-delta definition of a limit.
+To provide a more rigorous explanation, we can walk through the epsilon-delta definition of a limit.
 Given any small positive number ε (epsilon), we want to show that there exists a number M such that for all x > M, the absolute value of 1/x is less than ε.

 |1/x - 0| < ε